Messy Lines

 TIP #1 - before going any farther, if you gently erase the HB you will not erase the 2H because it is harder than HB.
 I call this layering because that is exactly what it is.
 Not all of my drawing starts with scribbles, but they all use this layering technique.
 As you use softer pencils over harder pencils, you have the ability to erase them in layers.
 It's pretty cool stuff.

-<<< St. Joan & the Dragon - Pencil on smooth bristol 14x17
+St. Joan & the Dragon

 (energy drawing)

-Who's There? - Pencil on smooth bristol
+Pencil on smooth Bristol14x17 (intentional)

 "St. Joan and the Dragon" (original title "Comrades") is an energy drawing I made while visiting an artist friend, I had no idea where it would take me.
 We stayed up and made art for 48 hours straight.
 It was magical!